UK's FTSE edges up, helped by Scottish stocks, after dismal week

 By Tricia Wright

-LONDON, Sept 12 Britain's top shares rose for the first time in six sessions on Friday, helped by companies with exposure to Scotland, after another poll showed a majority would vote against independence next week.
+LONDON, Sept 12 Britain's top shares rose for the first time in six sessions on Friday, helped by companies with Scotland exposure, after another poll showed a majority would vote against independence.

-Shares in companies with strong ties to Scotland such as Royal Bank of Scotland, Lloyds Banking Group, soft drinks group AG Barr and utility SSE all advanced.

 But with the 'No' camp holding just a modest lead, investors refrained from making large bets on the FTSE 100.
-The index closed up 7.34 points, or 0.1 percent, at 6,806.96 points.
+The index rose 11.71 points, or 0.2 percent, to 6,811.33 points by 1422 GMT, in thin trading volume at about half of the 90-day daily average.

-The UK benchmark briefly spiked around mid-session, hauled up by a jump in shares in oil major BP, a move which several traders blamed on a likely human error, or "fat finger" trade.
+The UK benchmark briefly spiked even higher around mid-session, hauled up by a jump in shares in oil major BP , a move which several traders blamed on a likely human error - a "fat finger" trade.

-After a four-week winning streak, the FTSE 100 recorded a 0.7 percent fall for this week, which has been marred by concerns about the Scottish referendum, further signs of a slowdown in China and the prospect of a tightening in U.S. monetary policy.
+After a four-week winning streak, the FTSE 100 was on course to record a 0.6 percent fall for this week, which has been marred by concerns about the Scottish referendum, further signs of slowdown in China and the prospect of a tightening in U.S. monetary policy.

 "There's decent buying interest at 6,800, but people are worried about the Scottish referendum and that's stopping them from doing too much," Will Hedden, sales trader at IG, said.

-Whitbread was among the top losers on the FTSE 100, down 1.9 percent, as UBS downgraded the owner of Premier Inn hotels and Costa Coffee to "sell" from "neutral".
+Whitbread was the top loser on the FTSE 100, down 1.7 percent, as UBS downgraded the owner of Premier Inn hotels and Costa Coffee to "sell" from "neutral".

-Among mid-caps, Aveva Group, whose software is used to design power plants, shipping and oil and gas facilities, tumbled about 25 percent as it warned about a 14 million pound hit to its first-half revenue from currency moves and the phasing of some rental renewals.
-(1 US dollar = 0.6161 British pound) (Additional reporting by Francesco Canepa; Editing by Hugh Lawson)
+Among mid-caps, Aveva Group, whose software is used to design power plants, shipping and oil and gas facilities, tumbled about 25 percent as it warned about a 14 million pound hit to its first-half revenue from currency moves and the phasing of some rental renewals. ($1 = 0.6160 British pound) (Additional reporting by Francesco Canepa; Editing by Larry King)

 * Land deal scandal caps upside in Japanese equities - analysts